Finance and pensions

 The Investors Trust is an independent, volunteer-led body which manages £500 million in Church of Scotland funds.
 This includes funds from central bodies such as the General Trustees' fabric fund, trusts such as the Salvesen Trust, as well as presbytery and individual congregations' resources.

 In addition to congregational funds, several trusts managed by parish treasurers place investments with Investors Trust.
 The Growth Fund, the largest fund managed by the Trust, which finances the Church's day-to-day activities, disinvested from gas and oil companies in 2020.
-The Growth Fund has a target of 50% carbon emissions reduction by 2030 and zero carbon by 2050, all linked to the 1.5 degrees Celsius Paris Agreement targets.

 Other environmental issues such as water stewardship are also considered.
 Following the 2023 General Assembly, an Ethical Oversight Committee will be set up to advise on the theological and ethical issues related to the Investors Trust's work.
 This Committee will report annually to the General Assembly.